Mano (gesture): Origin

-The custom of mano dates from pre-colonial times and is still followed by the related countries of Indonesia, Malaysia, and Brunei, which the Philippines shares a common ethnolinguistic origin with.
+The custom of mano, although the name itself originates from Latin, actually dates from pre-colonial times.
+As a result later on to modern times, Filipinos adopted this tradition as a sign of respect to one’s elders through the “mano”, lit. 'hand' in Latin.
+A similar custom is also followed by neighboring countries like Indonesia, Malaysia, and Brunei.
 In these countries, however, the custom is called salim originating from Arabic.
 Salim is also done in the family to respect elder family members and relatives.
 Salim is also a normal gesture done in traditional Islamic society to respect the ulama (religious elite/scholars).